timescale/docs/use-timescale/migration/migrate-hypershift.md

 <CloudTrial />

-It is recommended that you create an index on the `time` column of your source database before you begin the migration.
+It is recommended that you create an index on the `time` column of tables in your source database before you begin the migration.
 Hypershift works without an index, but the migration runs much slower.
 The simplest way to achieve this is to create a `btree` index on the `time` column.
 However, creating an index can take